BNSF Railway Beats Wrongful Death Claim.

 The plaintiff asserted that the car crash may have aggravated the plaintiff’s COPD or brought “a dormant disease or condition into activity,” resulting in death.
 But the plaintiff did not present any expert testimony to support that assertion.
 Therefore, the appellate court affirmed the decision of the trial court.

-Our law firm provides free consultations in Wrongful Death and personal injury cases.
-To speak with one of our attorneys, call us at (630) 560-1123 or visit us at our website at https://dgllc.net we are here to help.
+Our law firm provides free consultations in wrongful death and personal injury cases.
+To speak with one of our attorneys, call us at (630) 560-1123 or visit us at our website at www.DGLLC.net/contact.
+We are here to help.
 There are no attorneys’ fees for our services unless we obtain a recovery for you.